forcedotcom/java-sdk/connector/doc/connection-url.md

 <a name ="configConnectionURL"> </a>
 ## Configuring Connection URLs

-There are multiple options for configuring a connection URL.
-These options offer you flexibility for managing your configuration information in different environments.
-For example, you may want to manage authentication information differently in development, staging, and production environments.
+The connection URL is specified in your `persistence.xml` file.

 You can specify the connection URL as follows:

-[TODO @Nawab]: in which file? you're leaving too many gaps in the doc.

      <property name="datanucleus.ConnectionURL" value="force://login.salesforce.com?user=user@salesforcedoc.org&amp;password=samplePassword" />

-Notice that `&` has been escaped as `&amp;` as `&` has special meaning in XML files.
+Notice that & has been escaped as &amp as & has special meaning in xml files.

-If you specify the connection URL in a system property or environment variable, you can reference it in your `persistence.xml` configuration file:
+It's also possibly to put your connection URL in a system property or environment variable.
+Then you can reference it in your `persistence.xml` with dollar sign curly brace notation:

      <property name="datanucleus.ConnectionURL" value="${CONNECTION_URL}" />

-The Database.com JPA provider first looks for the connection URL in a Java system property called `CONNECTION_URL`.
-If it doesn't find a matching Java system property, it looks for an environment variable called `CONNECTION_URL`.
+The Database.com JPA provider will look for CONNECTION_URL first in Java system properties and if not found it will look into environment variables.

-[TODO @Nawab]: similar to a // in another file, please be specific whether matching is case sensitive.
-Also, for the rest of this file, see my //s in spring-security.md as the text is almost identical.
+Note: the name of the variable is case sensitive so be sure that you have the case correct.

+We recommend that you don't store any files that contain your connection url in version control.
+The connection url contains sensitive information.
+It will also vary from one environment to another so keeping it in version control makes your application lifecycle harder to manage.
+Using environment variables or system properties is the best way to avoid this.

-In Spring-based applications, be sure that you have the property placeholder configurer enabled by including the following tag in your application context xml:
+The format for specifying the environment variable name is the same that is used by Spring's property placeholder configured.
+In a Spring based application Spring will try to resolve these values for you.
+This isn't an issue because system properties and environment variables are supported by Spring in the same way.
+However if you're using Spring be sure that you have the property placeholder configurer enabled.
+You can do this by including the following tag in your application context xml:

     <bean class="org.springframework.beans.factory.config.PropertyPlaceholderConfigurer" />

-There are some [deprecated options](deprecated-config) for configuring a connection URL.vThese are not recommended and will eventually be removed.